hbarnett99/OneWeather_Vue/README.md

 - Basic app format produced and integrated with above features
 - 17 story points completed during this sprint
 - Project Plan: Based on feedback for project plan, time tracking is now completed using User Story Points.

+### 23/09/2021 Sprint 2
+Further iterated on above features for a more wholistic experience
+- Location selection via a dynamic map
+- Inclusion of precipitation in forecast & chart
+- Temperature differences for *'Last Week'* and *'Yesterday'* displayed with daily forecast
+- Inclusion of a watchlist for available stars above the horizon
+    - `please note the` *`'Stars'`* `feature only works with a local star server running`
+- Routing implemented for user navigation between features
+- Updating of the UI, resulting in increased readability and intuitiveness
+- Created a Project Management Plan Errata markdown file to include changes
+- Blackbox testing was completed with dedicated test cases
+- All 15 User Story Points were completed, however it took a total of 16 User Story Points to complete.
+- Collaberation took place:
+    - Between Location by Map & Forecast (Zoe & Jai)
+    - Forecast & Graphing (Jai & Siyuan)
+    - Refactoring for Navigation (Henry & Everyone individually)
+    - UI updates (Henry & Nick)